-Whilst the desire is to maintain full availability where possible, it is recognised that the requirement of 46 appliances provides the ability to manage a number of simultaneous incidents, long term sustainability for protracted incidents and to maintain competence levels through training.
+Whilst the intention is to maintain full availability where possible, it is recognised that the availability of 46 appliances provides the ability to manage a number of simultaneous incidents, long term sustainability for protracted incidents and to maintain competence levels through training.
 Therefore on a normal daily basis, the optimum level is acceptable to enable the Service to cover these requirements.
-In 2020/21 optimum crewing levels were maintained 73% of the time which was achieved by utilising the Operational Staffing Reserve and other available staffing resources to maximise benefit on a daily basis.
+In 2021/22 optimum crewing levels were maintained 52.6% of the time which was achieved by utilising the Operational Staffing Reserve and other available staffing resources to maximise benefit on a daily basis.